TallDave67/cuda_stitch/README.md

 # cuda_stitch
-implementation of stitching of two images using feature detectors with opencv library
+fork of implementation of stitching of two images using feature detectors with opencv library